Silverback Uganda

 The process

-Natural coffees in Uganda are first sorted by flotation to remove defective or damaged cherries, then dried on raised beds or tarpaulins until fully dried.
+Natural coffees in Uganda are first sorted by flotation then dried on raised beds or tarpaulins until fully dried.

 Sorting the coffee harvest